What to Expect

 ETIAS stands for European Travel Information and Authorisation System.

-ETIAS will pre-screen travellers from “third countries”, who are citizens from countries not needing a Schengen Visa.
+ETIAS will pre-screen travelers from “third countries,” which refers to citizens of countries that do not require a Schengen visa.

-Please click here for further information on ETIAS Requirements for Australian Citizens.
+Please click here for further information on Visa and ETIAS Requirements for your country.

 Schengen Entry Requirements